by Neil Welsh

 |Yogurt Crunch Live Yogurt||69g||27g||16g||7.4g||455||Vitamin E, Thiamin, Calcium, Magnesium, Iron|

 Looking at the table above, you can see that Belvita Soft Bakes Strawberry are the best option since they are the lowest in calories (per 100g) and not as high in sugar as some other types of Belvita biscuits.
 They also contain less fat per 100g than other biscuits.
+However, 30% Less Sugar Chocolate Chip biscuits are also worth considering since they are the lowest in sugar out of all Belvita biscuits (although they are still high in calories).

 Are Belvita biscuits vegan?